-D-Risk has been co-developed and tested with a number of agribusinesses partners who are concerned about their vulnerability to drought, and their capacity to cope with possible future reduced water availability.
-Each of the case studies below represents a different approach to drought risk regarding business objectives, drought vulnerability and preparedness.
+D-Risk has been co-developed and tested with a number of agribusinesses and abstractor groups who are concerned about their vulnerability to drought, and their capacity to cope with possible future reduced water availability.
+Each of the case studies below represents a different approach to drought risk regarding business objectives, drought vulnerability, preparedness and scope for water sharing.
 Click on each case study for more information.

 The Euston Estate has over 500 ha of irrigated crops (mainly potatoes, onions, parsnips, carrots) reliant on irrigation from winter storage reservoirs.
-Business concerns regarding the future risk of droughts within a new regime of abstraction licensing; and the need for more storage.
+Business concerns regarded the future risk of droughts within a new regime of abstraction licensing; and the potential need for more storage.

 “Risk averse in water means pulling back on production to be sure we have sufficient headroom to cope with the very worst of conditions.
 Commercially this is very difficult for us, we can’t afford it.
 So we have to accept a higher level of risk that we feel comfortable with”